In this installment, PPL employee April Tou provides glimpse into the uniqueness of being Asian American.

-Black History Month is a great time to reflect on the accomplishments of African-Americans.
-Here’s a list of African-American trailblazers who made major contributions to our society despite steep hurdles.
+Black History Month is a great time to reflect on the accomplishments of Black Americans.
+Here’s a list of Black American trailblazers who made major contributions to our society despite steep hurdles.